jeremylt/csci-3656-fall-2025/source/quizes.rst

 Quizes
 =====================================================================================

-Quizes and solutions will be posted here.
+Quizes and solutions are posted here.

 .. toctree::
    :maxdepth: 1